 A few stalwarts remained.
 One was J.P.
 Stansell, who made a fortune working the leavings of the Phillips Mine long after the miners left.
 Another was Horace Tabor who would later make his fortune in Leadville.

 All that is left of the original Buckskin Joe is the cemetery and its memories.
-Close inspection of the tombstone dates reveal a cemetery population boom in 1861 and 1862.
+Close inspection of the tombstone dates reveals a cemetery population boom in 1861 and 1862.
 The cemetery, which is down the road on the right from the settlement, also reveals the struggles of the miners and settlers.
 The stone grave of young Thomas Fahey records that on a blustery February day he left his cabin to go to his mine and did not return.
 His body was found the following June.

 Many of the miners were immigrants from Europe.
 Images of home and echoes of their languages can be seen on some stones.
 The stones and gravesites with their ornate rails and gates exhibit a craft and workmanship that outlasted the modest cabins and other structures in the town.
 The town of Alma still uses the cemetery.